Back

 View source

-Users can mention multiple people in a single message.
-The feature also provides the convenience of editing the saved name of a recipient directly within the text field.
+This functionality aims to ensure that important messages directed at specific people are not missed.
+Users can mention multiple people in a single message and have the ability to edit the saved name of a recipient directly within the text field.

 Conversations sent to the Trash folder are retained for 30 days, or 7 days on Android Go phones to conserve space, before being permanently deleted.